Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 New piercings can be exciting because they provide more opportunities for expressing your creativity and personal style.

 For best results, choose an experienced piercer who can recommend the appropriate jewelry and placement for your anatomy.
-If you're eager to add more jewelry to your ear, a forward helix piercing is a unique and stylish choice that you can enjoy for years to come.
+If you're eager to add more jewelry to your ear, a Forward Helix piercing is a unique and stylish choice that you can enjoy for years to come.

 Read More